Notre-Dame © Myrabella

-Opposite the north door is a museum that displays the Cathedral's history, while under the square in front of the Cathedral is the crypt that houses Notre-Dame's archaeological museum.
-The church has no gift shop, but votive candles are available at points in the church in return for a donation.
+Opposite the north door is a museum that displays the cathedral's history, while under the square in front of the cathedral is the crypt that houses Notre-Dame's archaeological museum.
+The church has no real gift shop, but votive candles are available at points in the cathedral in return for a donation.

-For a special experience, visit Notre-Dame on a Sunday morning when Paris' museums are closed and services are being held, but be respectful of worshippers, especially when taking photos.
-Some say the best time to visit Notre Dame, however, is on summer evenings for the Night Show, operatic performances projected on a 100-metre tulle screen hanging in the nave.
+For a special experience, visit Notre-Dame on a Sunday morning when many of Paris's museums are closed and services are being held, but be respectful of worshippers, especially when taking photos.
+Another really special time to visit Notre Dame is on summer evenings for the Night Show, an operatic performance projected on a 100-metre tulle screen hanging in the nave.
 The performances are held nightly in July and August.

 Address: 6 Place du Parvis de Notre-Dame

 Telephone: (01) 4234 5610

 Transport: Citi metro; RER Châtelet-Les Halles or Saint-Mic stations; or bus 21, 24, 27, 38, 47, 85 or 96.

 Opening times: Daily, 8am to 6.45pm (closes 7.15pm on Saturday and Sunday). *The Cathedral was badly damaged in a fire in April 2019 and is currently closed for restoration.